emard/ulx3s/doc/MANUAL.md

     openFPGALoader --board=ulx3s bitstream.bit
     openFPGALoader --board=ulx3s --write-flash bitstream.bit

+Here is a hacky shell script for most common uses of "fujprog" replaced with "openFPGALoader", assuming 1-argument call is to program SRAM, 3-argument call is to program FLASH

+    chmod +x /usr/local/bin/fujprog
+    cat /usr/local/bin/fujprog
+    #!/bin/sh -e
+    if [ $# -eq 1 ]
+    then
+      openFPGALoader --board=ulx3s ${1}
+    fi
+    if [ $# -eq 3 ]
+    then
+      openFPGALoader --board=ulx3s --write-flash ${3}
+    fi

 "FleaFPGA-JTAG" tool accepts VME files for uploading to the FPGA SRAM or onboard SPI FLASH chip.
 SRAM VME file is simple to make, but when generating